 Dean serves as Co-Director of the Dennis J. Block Center for the Study of International Business Law.
 He has also served as Vice Dean at Brooklyn Law School and, while a Visiting Professor of Law at New York University School of Law, as Faculty Director of its Graduate Tax Program.
 He serves on the board of the National Tax Association and serves the American Bar Association as a member of the Diversity Committee of its Tax Section and a member of the Editorial Board for its journal, The Tax Lawyer.
 He serves the New York State Bar Association as a member of the Executive Committee of its Tax Section and as a member of its Professional Ethics Committee.

 Dean graduated from Yale Law School and earned his undergraduate degree in Political Economy at Williams College.
-He previously practiced tax law at Debevoise & Plimpton and Cravath, Swaine & Moore.Publications
+He previously practiced tax law at Debevoise & Plimpton and Cravath, Swaine & Moore.
+Before law school he worked with KPMG’s transfer pricing group.Publications